CODAIT/stocator/README.md

 The default value of `mapreduce.fileoutputcommitter.marksuccessfuljobs` is `true`, therefore this key may not exists at all in the Apache Spark's configuration

 ## Configuration keys
-Stocator uses configuration keys that can be condifgured via `core-site.xml` or provided in the run time without keeping them in core-sites.xml.
+Stocator uses configuration keys that can be configured via `core-site.xml` or provided in the run time without keeping them in core-sites.xml.
 To provide keys in run time use SparkContext variable with

 	sc.hadoopConfiguration.set("KEY","VALUE")